AlexanderMcGirr/RCSPPyton/README.md

 # rcsp-python
 This implementation of the resource constrained shortest path algorithm allows each edge to have a different resource extension function.
-Whether the results are optimal cannot be detected by algorithm (may be implemented in the future).
-This algorithm may run slowly if each edge does have a different function due to functions being quite large objects.
+The algorithm itself relies on named tuples for determining label feasibility and returning the label.

 # Todo
 * Parallelize the domination step